The Job Shop

 Find out about job vacancies and training opportunities in Eurobodalla, and get useful tips to help prepare your resume and job application.

 Looking for more information?
-The following are some helpful websites that can help employers and young people plan for the future:
+The following are some helpful websites that can help employers and job seekers plan for the future:

 - Skillsroad: This website has resources for young people, parents, teachers and employers.
 Take the Career Quiz, explore industries in the Virtual Workplace, take the Job Fit test or read about Life Hacks for the future.

-- Job Outlook: Job Outlook can help young people find out about future outlook, pay and main tasks of careers they are interested in.
+- Job Outlook: Job Outlook can help job seekers find out about future outlook, pay and main tasks of careers they are interested in.
 The Career Quiz can help you decide what kind of job will suit your personality and skills set.
 You can even follow the link to job vacancies and courses related to your chosen field of employment.

 - Job Jumpstart: This website can help you find new ways to explore careers and prep for work by reading articles and using the tools provided.
 The information fits into three themes; looking for a job, building a career and at work.

-- Department of Education, Skills and Employment: A comprehensive resource for both employers and job seekers!
-The website provides information about hiring staff, financial incentives, starting your own business and becoming an apprentice.
+- Department of Education, Skills and Employment: The website provides information about hiring staff, financial incentives, starting your own business and becoming an apprentice.

-If you’re a business looking to employ someone or if you’re a young person seeking employment please contact Rhonnie or Amy from the employment team:
+If you’re a business looking to employ someone or if you’re a job seeker seeking employment, please contact employment project officer Amy Kovacs on:

 - T: 4474 7380